Sparrowhawks and songbirds

 So sparrowhawks may alter the way in which birds die, and perhaps also the seasonal pattern of mortality, but not the overall number that die.

-The Breeding Bird Survey for 2006 showed that the UK sparrowhawk population declined by 1% between 1994-2006, whereas common prey actually increased in numbers: blackbirds by 18%, robins by 18%, great tits by 54%, collared doves by 39% and song thrush by 17%.
+The Breeding Bird Survey for 2006 showed that the UK sparrowhawk population declined by 1 per cent between 1994-2006, whereas common prey actually increased in numbers: blackbirds by 18 per cent, robins by 18 per cent, great tits by 54 per cent, collared doves by 39per cent and song thrush by 17 per cent.

 Deterring sparrowhawks from your garden does not stop them hunting, but will simply move the action elsewhere.
 Consequently, using deterrents is entirely for human benefit- it will make no difference whatsoever to the birds.
 Rather than deter them, try to learn to admire the skill and beauty of this very specialised hunter.